Before and After Arrival in Australia – International Students

 Applying to an Institution Offering CRICOS Registered Courses for International students.

 Acknowledge Education (AE) is an accredited and approved education provider with a CRICOS registration, and international students seeking enrolment into AE and applying for a student visa can verify this by visiting the website.

 GTE (Genuine Temporary Entrant) Requirements.

-It is important that students applying to study in Australia on a student visa are aware of the GTE requirements issued by the DIBP (Department of Immigration and Border Patrol).
-For more information please visit the website.
+It is important that students applying to study in Australia on a student visa are aware of the GTE requirements issued by the Department of Home Affairs.
+For more information please click here.

 Health Insurance for International Students – OSHC

 Students applying for a student visa must have adequate health insurance cover while in Australia and must not arrive in Australia before their health insurance starts.
 If you are in Australia and do not have adequate health insurance, you are in breach of your student visa conditions.
 You need to purchase the OSHC (Overseas Students Health Cover) from insurance providers, or as an alternative, Acknowledge Education can arrange to obtain the required health cover for you.
 Students may opt for this service at no additional service fee cost, apart from paying for the actual insurance cover that is arranged from third party insurance companies.